gardener/gardener/docs/concepts/operator.md

 Its purpose is to provide an entrypoint for operators when debugging issues with components running in the garden cluster.
 It also serves as the top-level aggregator of metering across a Gardener landscape.

-If you would like to extend the configuration for this Garden Prometheus, you can create the [`prometheus-operator`'s custom resources](https://github.com/prometheus-operator/prometheus-operator?tab=readme-ov-file#customresourcedefinitions) and label them with `prometheus=garden`, for example:
+To extend the configuration of the Garden Prometheus, you can create the [`prometheus-operator`'s custom resources](https://github.com/prometheus-operator/prometheus-operator?tab=readme-ov-file#customresourcedefinitions) and label them with `prometheus=garden`, for example:

 ```yaml
 apiVersion: monitoring.coreos.com/v1